When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 5. Ad networks have strict requirements: Getting accepted into the more lucrative ad networks like Mediavine or Raptive isn’t easy.
 They have traffic thresholds and content standards that can be challenging to meet and maintain.

 6. It’s not entirely passive: You need to continually produce content, promote your blog, and keep an eye on your ad placements and performance.
-It’s more ‘active’ than many people realize.
+It’s far more ‘active’ than many people realize.

 Don’t get me wrong – display ads can still be a viable income stream for bloggers and vloggers.
+But they’re not the cash cow they’re often made out to be.

-But it’s not the cash cow it’s often made out to be.
 If you’re considering this route, be prepared for hard work, ethical dilemmas about content creation, and a potentially bumpy ride.

 If you’re passionate about blogging or YouTube, go for it.
 But don’t rely solely on display ads.